BleuBleu/FamiStudio/Docs/docs/soundengine.md

 The engine is essentially a heavily modified version of [FamiTone2 by Shiru](https://shiru.untergrund.net/code.shtml).
 A lot of his code and comments are still present, so massive thanks to him!!
 I am not trying to steal his work or anything, i renamed a lot of functions and variables because at some point it was becoming a mess of coding standards and getting hard to maintain.

-The engine, as well as a demo project, is available for all 3 major assemblers:
+The engine, as well as a demo project, is available for all 4 major assemblers:

 * CA65 (and CC65)
 * NESASM
 * ASM6
+* SDAS

 ## Features